jmzager0110/expenses-chart-component-main/README.md

 ### Useful resources

-- [This Solution](https://github.com/dheysonalves/expenses-chart-component) - was interesting because it has no js file at all, their script is just within their index file
+- [This Solution](https://github.com/dheysonalves/expenses-chart-component) - was interesting because it has no js file at all, their script is just within their index file, no hover state though
 - [Another Solution](https://github.com/JonKohJJ/Expenses-Chart-Component) - used an async function in their js file and only divs in their index file
 - [Yet Another Solution](https://github.com/sumyat-aung/expenses-chart-component) - is described as responsive
 - [This CodePen](https://codepen.io/davidelrizzo/full/dGBpZK/) - is a great example of Table Markup Best Practice